 Student Services Offices are open during normal operating hours of 8 a.m. - 4:30 p.m.
-Monday-Friday, Library hours are 8 a.m. to 9 p.m.
-Monday-Friday, Saturday 10 a.m.-8 p.m., and Sunday 12p.m.-5p.m.
-The Simulation Lab is open from 7 a.m.-5 p.m.
-Certain facilities, buildings and offices may be restricted as to hours of access requirements.
+Monday-Friday, Library hours are 8 a.m. to 8 p.m.
+Monday-Thursday, Friday 8am-4:30pm, and Sunday 1p.m.-6p.m.
+The Simulation Lab is open Monday-Friday from 7:30 a.m.-5 p.m.
+Certain facilities, buildings and offices may require an appointment to access.
+All students have restricted badge access to college facilities in the time frames listed above.
 The College does not have student resident buildings.
 Some areas cameras installed to monitor areas where safety and security could be a risk.